thomergil/gopro-map-sync/README.md

 ### Advanced usage: using  `--files` to list MP4 files

-Sometimes you need to pass many .MP4 files to `gpxanimator` and it becomes easier to create a file with filenames in it.
+Sometimes you need to pass many .MP4 files to `gpxmapmovie` and it becomes easier to create a file with filenames in it.

 ```